-- Rather than adjusting their piano hand position, my students sometimes compensate with their wrists by moving them very high or very low.
+- Rather than adjusting their piano hand position, many students compensate with their wrists by moving them very high or very low.
 In either position, unnecessary tension is added which reduces speed and accuracy.

-- Oftentimes, beginner students will play from the arm, rather than the finger, which makes for a very overly-rhythmic sound that tends to create accents on beats in which there are none written.
+Oftentimes, beginner students will play from the arm, rather than the finger, which makes for an overly rhythmic sound that tends to create accents on beats in which there are none written.

-1. 5 note pentascales using one finger at a time.
-(C D E F G)–one finger per note.
+1. Focus on 5 note pentascales using one finger per note (C D E F G)

 In this piano finger exercise, the student will play down one finger at a time and listen to the result.

-After the first finger exercise is mastered, play an ascending and descending pentascale from the lowest to highest finger with both hands.
+After you master the first piano finger warm-up exercise, it’s time to play an ascending and descending pentascale from the lowest to highest finger with both hands.

-For instance, the left-hand pinky will play with the right hand thumb, and so on.
-Use the proper finger techniques discussed earlier.
+For instance, the left-hand pinky will play with the right-hand thumb and so on.
+Use the proper piano finger techniques discussed earlier.

 3. Play in thirds (skip notes) between each note

-After the second exercise is mastered, using a pentascales, play in thirds (skip notes) between each note.
+For this next piano finger exercise, you’ll work on skipping notes.
+Using a pentascale, play in thirds (skip notes) between each note.
 Train your fingers to play every note legato–connected.

 4. Play with firm finger position

-While having your hands at about playing level though not actually on the keys, prepare (bend) the knuckle closest to the finger-tip as though it were playing.
+Learning to play with a firm finger position is key to excelling at this instrument.
+While having your hands at playing level though not actually on the keys, prepare (bend) the knuckle closest to the fingertip as though it were playing.

 Lift your hand while keeping the finger position, then let it fall onto the key.
 If the knuckle collapses, try again from a lower height.